 1 cup black garlic cloves (about 6 heads), or 1/2 cup purée

 1. FEED THE YEAST

-Heat milk and butter in a pot or microwave until lukewarm.
-Use your finger to check for temperature.
+Heat milk and butter in a pot or microwave until lukewarm, using your finger to check the temperature.
 Remove from heat.
 Gently whisk in dry yeast and sugar.
 Let rest for 10 minutes until foamy.
-Transfer to a large bowl.
-Gently whisk in 1 egg.
+Transfer to a large bowl and gently whisk in 1 egg.

 2. MAKE THE DOUGH

 Meanwhile, whisk together flours and salt in a large bowl.
 Add 1/2 cup of dry mixture to the wet mixture.
 Stir in with a wooden spoon until combine.
 Then add another 1/2 cup, repeating this process until the dough forms and starts to remove itself from the bowl.

 *NOTE* Depending on the brand of flour, you might not use all of it.
 By adding 1/2 a cup at a time, you give the flour time to absorb the liquid.
 If you add all the flour at once, you’ll end up with a very dry dough.
 You want the dough to be slightly sticky, almost tacky.
 If you have excess blended flours, save it for pancake mix!